jacobwyke/vagrant-graphite/README.md

 Vagrant Graphite
 ================

-Vagrant VM for an Ubuntu Precise (12.04) box running graphite.
+[Vagrant](http://www.vagrantup.com/) VM for an Ubuntu Precise (12.04) box running [Graphite](http://graphite.wikidot.com/).

-This will launch a virtual machine running [Graphite](http://graphite.wikidot.com/), the scalable realtime graphing software, right off the bat - all you have to do is feed it your data and make your graphs.
+This will launch a virtual machine running [Graphite](http://graphite.wikidot.com/), the scalable realtime graphing software.
+All you have to do is feed it your data and make your graphs.

 Tested with Vagrant 1.3.1.